ELDOA: The Exercise We All Should be Doing

 “The whole is more than the sum of its part: one part cannot be properly understood in isolation.
 Study and research, philosophy, psychology, and sociology led me to the discovery of complexity models.” — Guy Voyer, DO

 Dr. Voyer understood that the body is a system of many parts.
 To ensure the system is healthy, he knew that exercises and movements need to act on it as a whole.
 He discovered a mixture of stretches and movements which put the entire body in tension.
-He was able to refine these movements to target specific joints and improve body mechanics.
+He refined these movements to target specific joints and improve body mechanics.
 Even though these movements put the body in tension, he found that they also cause relaxation.
 These stretches are able to decompress the spinal disc and nerves.
 They can release tension in the facet joints and improve muscle tone.
 And thus, Dr. Voyer created a system of movements that focused on these principles.
-This system came to be known as ELDOA.
+This system is now known as ELDOA.

 You can read more about Dr. Guy Voyer and his work on his website.